docs

 Headline findings for 2026:

 - Per-provider pricing dominates the market.
-The published range is $99 to $729 per provider per month across Tebra, AdvancedMD, CollaborateMD, and PracticeSuite seat tiers.
+References span roughly $99 to $1,070 per provider per month across Tebra, AdvancedMD, CollaborateMD, and PracticeSuite-style seat tiers.
+Tebra and AdvancedMD publish their rates; CollaborateMD and PracticeSuite require a direct quote.

-- At 25 providers and 5 client practices, seat costs alone run $2,475 to $10,725 per month before onboarding, AI add-ons, card processing markups, or implementation fees.
+- At 25 providers and 5 client practices, seat costs alone run from low four figures to five figures per month, before onboarding, add-ons, card processing markups, or implementation fees.

-- Flat platform pricing is the structural alternative.
-Medi charges $300 per month for the billing company and bills EDI usage per transaction, decoupling software cost from book size.
+- Per-practice platform pricing is the structural alternative.
+Medi charges $20 per client practice per month, with volume pricing available, and bills EDI usage per transaction.
+That decouples software cost from provider headcount and from the dollar value of collections.

 - Software typically lands at 4 to 8 percent of a billing company's services revenue.
-Per-provider pricing compresses that margin as the book grows; flat pricing does not.
+Per-provider pricing compresses that margin as the book grows; per-practice pricing holds it.

 Per-provider pricing dominates the independent billing-company software market in 2026.
-The range runs from $99 per provider per month at Tebra's entry tier to $429 per provider per month at AdvancedMD's practice management and billing tier, with onboarding fees layered on top — typically $500 per provider at Tebra and $2,000 to $5,000 flat at AdvancedMD.
-For a hypothetical billing company managing 25 providers across 5 client practices, per-provider seat costs alone range from $2,475 per month (Tebra Practice Essentials at $99) to $10,725 per month (AdvancedMD EHR bundle at $429) before implementation, add-ons, or transaction fees.
-Flat pricing is rare.
-Medi prices the platform at $300 per month for the entire billing company regardless of provider count, with EDI usage billed per transaction through Stedi.
+Tebra publishes per-provider rates at $99 to $199 for its Billing Starter tier, with fuller EHR bundles running $399 to $799, at tebra.com/pricing/overview.
+AdvancedMD does publish: it lists Billing Services at $229 to $1,070 per provider per month and Medical Specialties at $429 to $1,070 per provider per month.
+For a hypothetical billing company managing 25 providers across 5 client practices, per-provider seat costs alone run from about $2,475 per month at a low Tebra reference to more than $25,000 per month at the high end of AdvancedMD's published Billing Services range, before implementation, add-ons, or transaction fees.
+Per-practice pricing is rare.
+Medi prices the platform at $20 per client practice per month, with volume pricing available, and no per-provider fee, and bills EDI usage per transaction through Stedi.
 CollaborateMD uses a volume-banded per-provider structure with a $235 monthly minimum.
-Claim.MD and Office Ally occupy the low end — Claim.MD's unlimited plan is $120 per month, Office Ally's base clearinghouse tier is free for participating payers.
-Waystar prices at enterprise scale, with health system agreements running $200,000 to $1,000,000 or more annually.
-Software cost as a share of a billing company's operating overhead typically runs 4 to 8 percent of the revenue a billing company generates from services, and per-provider pricing is the mechanism that compresses margin as the book grows.
+Claim.MD and Office Ally sit at the low end: Claim.MD's unlimited plan is $120 per month, and Office Ally's base clearinghouse tier is free for participating payers.
+Waystar prices at enterprise scale, with health-system agreements running $200,000 to $1,000,000 or more annually.
+Per-provider pricing is the mechanism that compresses a billing company's software margin as the book grows, as the economics section below quantifies.

 How vendors actually price billing-company software in 2026